bloXroute-Labs/bloxroute-sdk-go/CONTRIBUTING.md

 ## Communication

 Join [our Discord]!
 You can meet our developer team there to get a sense of what open issues there are that you can contribute to and chat broadly about the bloXroute system.
-Try to avoid filing Github issues just for a question – you'll get faster results by talking with us directly in Discord.
+Try to avoid filing GitHub issues just for a question – you'll get faster results by talking with us directly in Discord.

 ## Contributor Workflow